seethroughlab/dev-pages/hallway-study/README.md

   - Rest probabilities prevent constant sound wall
   - Tempo-locked durations maintain musical timing
   - Random initialization of key and chord progression on load

+ The system uses 6 pop-friendly chord progressions (I-V-vi-IV, vi-IV-I-V, I-IV-V-I, I-vi-IV-V, I-IV-vi-V, I-V-IV-V) that automatically change every 8 bars, with all three zones updating their melodic patterns to match the new chord.
+Key changes occur every 16 bars using the Camelot Wheel system, which ensures harmonic compatibility by moving to adjacent keys (same letter A↔B, adjacent numbers ±1, or same number), and recalculates all MIDI notes across the 48 triggers.
+Both chord and key changes can be toggled on/off, and the system randomly initializes to a starting key and chord progression on load, with the current progression displayed in the UI showing the active chord in brackets.